WinstonMarvel/winstonmarvel.github.io/web/posts/Casting your cares.md

 He believes in us :')

-### You were not responsible for your successes.
-God is.
+## Surrendering Control -  God is sovereign over your life.

 There are some great things we can learn from the story of Job.
+The story of Job serves as a poignant reminder of our limited control.
 Towards the end of the book of Job, God decides to question Job's understanding of him.

-When I often worry and I am anxious, I read Job 41-43.
-Almost every time, it slaps me in the face, when I think that I can control situations beyond my natural ability.
-My response is always to simply give up the fight and put my trust in God.
+When I often worry and I am anxious, I read Job 41-43.It slaps me in the face, when I think that I can control situations beyond my natural ability.
+My response is always to simply give up control and put my trust in God.

 > Have you an arm like God, and can you thunder with a voice like His? - **Job 40:9 ESV**

-Notice how God says that if Job can do all of the above, then God himself will praise Job and acknowledge that his right hand can save him.
+If you read the verses that ensue, God says that if Job can do all of the above, then God himself will praise Job and acknowledge that his right hand can save him.
 We need to come to the end of ourselves and put our trust in God.

 > “[If you can do all this, Job, proving your divine power] then I [God] will also praise you *and* acknowledge that your own right hand can save you. - **Job 40:14 AMP**

-### You have no control.
-But God is sovereign over your life.
+## Embracing God's Plans

 > casting all your cares [all your anxieties, all your worries, and all your concerns, once and for all] on Him, for He cares about you [with deepest affection, and watches over you very carefully]. - **1 Pet 5:7 AMP**

-You gave your life to Jesus.
-Satan is roaming around waiting for you to slip, but now you are God's property and not your own.
-The devil needs permission in your life to sift you.
-God has powerful plans to prosper you.
+As believers, we are assured of God's plans to prosper us.
+Despite Satan's attempts to derail us, we belong to God, and His plans for us are unshakable.
+Meditating on verses like Jeremiah 29:11 and Job 42:2 reaffirms our trust in God's divine providence.
+Jeremiah 29:11 tells us that there's a hope and future in God's prosperous plans for us.
 Have faith.
-Jeremiah 29:11 tells us that there's a hope and future in God's prosperous plans for us.
+Remember:

 - Not one of God's plans can be thwarted *Job 42:2*
 - You can't save yourself *Job 40:14*
 - Tell me this: And who of you by worrying can add one hour to [the length of] his life? *Matthew 6:27*

-### Let it go child.
+### Let it go child of God.
 Let God correct you tonight.

-#### Action Items:
+#### Verses to reflect on:

-- *Read Job 41:1 - 42:6*
+- **Reflect on Job 41:1 - 42:6** to gain perspective on God's response to suffering.

 > When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you. - **Isaiah 43:2 ESV**

-- Verses to meditate on - 1 Pet 5:7, Job 41-43 (God's response to Job's suffering)
+-  1 Pet 5:7, Job 41-43 (God's response to Job's suffering) - internalize God's promises and sovereignty